 When we interviewed Tyrill, he was an active participant in Kingdom Builders Ministry.
 We watched him fix a gutter, then learned about his enthusiasm for learning new skills and developing positive relationships through the program.

-His examples shows how a bit of patience and positive support can bring the best of out young men.
+His example shows how a bit of patience and positive support can bring the best out of young men.